 The reason personal convenience is not a reason to induce is because induction comes with serious risks.
 Those risks are typically not worth any convenience that may be gained by scheduling baby’s birthday in advance.

 What are the Risks of Induction?

-Sadly, the risks of induction are often greatly downplayed.
-Women are told very little about any potential problems that may arise from choosing induction.
-However, the risks are very real and should be seriously considered.
+Sadly, downplaying the risks of induction are common, with the lack of being informed.
 Everything is a risk-benefit analysis, and while, in the cases of maternal or fetal distress, the need to get the baby out will probably outweigh any of these risks, in “convenience” circumstances they likely will not.

 - Low heart rate/diminished oxygen supply to the baby

 - Very strong/unmanageable contractions

 - Premature birth (if dates are suspect)

 - Breathing problems in the baby after birth (in a spontaneous labor, there are chemical changes that occur that finish maturing the lungs in the hours prior to labor)

 - Prolonged labor